atet/raspberrypi/README.md

 3. Start server
    * The server hosts a persistent, shared world for users (clients) to connect to and play
-   * Remember the IP address for the Pi, that is the address that clients will connect to
+   * Remember the IP address for the Pi, this IP is the address that clients will connect to within your local area network (LAN)
-   * Once you run the line below, the server will display log output as events happen in the game world (players connecting, logging out, etc.)
+   * Once you run the line below, the server display any output as events happen in the game world (players connecting, logging out, etc.)
       * You can stop the server by pressing `CTRL+C`

 ```
 $ python server.py
 ```

 [Back to Top](#table-of-contents)